MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 2) CLASS - E CLASSIFICATION:

-*a) The Class - E rank is given to corporation personnel who have been found to have violated the QLRC Articles stated in this document.*
+*a) The Class - E rank is given to Corporation Personnel who have been found to have violated the QLRC Articles stated in this document.*

 3) HIGH COMMAND RANKS IN EACH DEPARTMENT:

-*a) Department of Operations personnel ranking "Executive Agent"*
+*a) Department of Operations Personnel ranking "Executive Agent"*

-*b) Department of Engineering personnel ranking "Head Engineer"*
+*b) Department of Engineering Personnel ranking "Head Engineer"*

-*c) Department of Research personnel ranking "Head Researcher"*
+*c) Department of Research Personnel ranking "Head Researcher"*

-*d) Regulations Department personnel ranking "Head Regulator" to "Regulations Management"*
+*d) Regulations Department Personnel ranking "Head Regulator" to "Regulations Management"*

-*e) Department of Security personnel ranking "Security Supervisor" to "Security Captain"*
+*e) Department of Security Personnel ranking "Security Supervisor" to "Security Captain"*

 4) DIRECTORATE RANKS IN EACH DEPARTMENT:

-*a) Department of Operations personnel ranking "Operations Director"*
+*a) Department of Operations Personnel ranking "Operations Director"*

-*b) Department of Engineering personnel ranking "Executive Director" to "Director"*
+*b) Department of Engineering Personnel ranking "Executive Director" to "Director"*

-*c) Department of Research personnel ranking "Executive Director" to "Director"*
+*c) Department of Research Personnel ranking "Executive Director" to "Director"*

-*d) Regulations Department personnel ranking "Executive Director" to "Regulations Director"*
+*d) Regulations Department Personnel ranking "Executive Director" to "Regulations Director"*

-*e) Department of Security personnel ranking "Security Commander" to "Security Director"*
+*e) Department of Security Personnel ranking "Security Commander" to "Security Director"*

 5) DEPARTMENTAL GUIDELINES:

-*a) Departmental personnel are exempt from certain Articles stated in this document in order to carry out departmental duties stated in said departments guidelines.*
+*a) Departmental Personnel are exempt from certain Articles stated in this document in order to carry out departmental duties stated in said departments guidelines.*